rileypsmith/DNN-stock-trader/README.md

 these stocks, returns would swing wildly from large profits to large losses and the risk would be very high.

-Again we are faced with the same intuition: historical prices alone are not sufficient data to build an accurate model for future asset price forecasting.
+Again we are faced with the same conclusion: historical prices alone are not sufficient data to build an accurate model for future asset price forecasting.